 Emerging Trends: Job Automation

 In this article, Questia Group focuses on job automation.
-Our research was conducted through an online survey on our platform http://questia.ro covering 490 respondents.
+Our research was conducted through an online survey on our platform http://questia.ro covering 490 respondents, with a plus or minus 4% margin of error.
 The survey was active between 18 and 21 July 2017.
 Our key findings are presented below.

 The nature of work and the way people performed it has changed throughout the history numerous times and with different implications.
 However, due to the rise of the digital technology, the pace of change has been accelerated significantly and so have the polarized debates around it.
 Driverless cars, intelligent VR assistants like Siri or Alexa, healthcare robots (in Japan), drones delivering packages, algorithms that do one’s accounting or legal assistance are already part of today’s world.
 Even so, the question is: will this trend help or hinder millions of workers around the world?

 Different approaches offer positive or negative responses to this question.
 Broadly and not thoroughly, the positive aspects imply new and flexible opportunities.
 New jobs and industries, that did not exist before, will be created, like any other jobs that did not exist prior to the Industrial Revolution.
 Such new jobs include and are not limited to big data specialists, social media managers, cognitive computing engineers, Internet of Things architects and blockchain developers.
 Jobs like child care, care for the elderly, social work, mental health care for instance, easily stand out as jobs with low risk of automation.
 See the European Commission’s approach to this issue here.
 New automation technologies in areas like AI and robotics, through productivity gains, shall generate additional wealth and spending that will support additional jobs of existing kinds, primarily in services sectors that are less easy to automate.